-This equation is solved with using finite element method through iterative Arc Length procedures in order to consider the nonlinear response of soils modeled by P-Y curves in PileLAT.
+This equation is solved numerically with using finite element method through iterative procedures in order to consider the nonlinear response of soils modeled by P-Y curves in the PileLAT program.

 This technical blog presents an example to demonstrate the capability of PileLAT for considering P-Delta effect for the piles with both lateral and axial loading.
 The pile geometry and soil profile for the analysis problem are shown in the figure as below.
 The pile is an elastic steel pipe section, 910 mm diameter with a wall thickness of 12.5 mm.
 The pile length is 20 m and the pile extends 10 m above the ground surface.
 The upper soil layer is soft clay and the lower soil layer is sand.